 Location Managers

-Pro on-set location management keeping your Japanese locations running smoothly from Tokyo, Kyoto, Osaka.
+Skilled on-set location management that keeps your Japanese sites running smoothly across Tokyo, Kyoto, and Osaka.

-Here is how this works in practice.
-Location management in Japan needs pros who know the country's protocol-driven permit environment — from city film office applications to Agency for Cultural Affairs heritage approvals and person temple/shrine negotiations.
-Our location managers handle Japan's unique cultural needs to secure filming access at even the most off-limits locations.
+Location management in Japan needs experts who know the country's strict, protocol-driven permit world.
+That spans city film office applications, Agency for Cultural Affairs heritage approvals, and private temple and shrine talks.
+Our location managers handle Japan's cultural rules to win filming access at even the most off-limits sites.

-Here is the short of it.
-We connect you with location managers who know Japan's top filming landscape.
-Our network has pros skilled in managing shoots from Tokyo's neon-lit streets to Kyoto's ancient temples, Osaka's vibrant districts, and Hokkaido's dramatic natural scenery — giving the cultural fluency and local expertise key for production in Japan.
+We connect you with location managers who know Japan's leading filming regions.
+Our network covers shoots from Tokyo's neon-lit streets to Kyoto's ancient temples, Osaka's lively districts, and Hokkaido's dramatic scenery.
+Each one brings the cultural fluency and local know-how a Japanese production needs.

 ACT 01